miekg/cf/README.md

 Cf can handle most CFEngine files, a few files I found that aren't parseable are stored in the 'unparseable' directory.

+Current exceptions in parsing:

+- comments in a list that is spread across multiple lines isn't handled
+- qstring with quotes and backticks _and_ having # characters in them
+- thin arrows (easily supported)

 Cf aligns fat-arrows in a constraint: